Centers, Institutes and Special Offices

 For students it offers a scholarship and leadership program called the Servant Leader Scholarship.
 Students must maintain a 3.0 GPA, complete 20 hours of service each semester and participate in scheduled meetings and events.

-The center also cosponsors other faculty development programs with various departments across the campus.
-Annually it cosponsors the Faculty Summer Seminar with the Center for Catholic Studies.
+The Center also offers an annual series of retreats for faculty and administrators, and cosponsors other faculty development programs with various departments across the campus.

 Charles and Joan Alberto Italian Studies Institute